DEck13/conformal.glm/README.md

 ## Conformal Prediction for Generalized Linear Regression Models

-This package computes and compares prediciton regions for the normal, Gamma, and inverse Gaussian families in the `glm` package.
+This package computes and compares prediction regions for the normal, Gamma, and inverse Gaussian families in the `glm` package.
 There is functionality to construct the usual Wald type prediction region that one obtains from maximum likelihood estimation and the delta method, the